-Square brings mobile credit card processing to the masses with a miniscule square credit card reader that plugs into the audio jack of popular mobile devices.
-The app itself is free and there is no monthly service fee.
-There’s no setup, no contracts and no monthly fees.
-The card reader that lets you take advantage of the lower authorization rates is free.
-The transaction fees, however, are not the most affordable on the market.
+Square brings mobile credit card processing to the masses with a minuscule square credit card reader that plugs into the audio jack of popular mobile devices.
+The card reader and app are free, and there's no monthly service fee.
+There’s no setup fee, no monthly fee and no contract.
+The transaction fees, however, aren't the lowest on the market.

 Because both small businesses and consumers can use Square, you don’t have to have a merchant account.
 It does require you to provide information about your bank account along with a credit card number and your Social Security number so it can verify your identity and run a credit check.